bjohnson93/fs-journal/notes/08-async.md

 7. Build controller, see if request to api successful, console log.

 8. Router- h1 welcome to Gregslist, and add the controller in another object in router (keep other controllers).
-Change url to cars to test log.
+Change path to cars to test log.

 9. Add cars page to nav bar in html